quality icon

 Average car insurance cost in South Dakota

-The amount you pay for car insurance can vary widely based on factors such as your age, driving record, credit history, location, and the make and model of your vehicle.
+However, how much you actually pay for coverage can vary based on several factors, such as your age, driving history, credit score, ZIP code and the type of car you drive.

 Cheapest car insurance companies in South Dakota

-Farmers Mutual of Nebraska provides the lowest full coverage rates, for an average cost of $1,499 per year or $125 annually for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+Farmers Mutual of Nebraska provides the lowest full coverage rates, for an average cost of $1,499 per year or $125 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

 Progressive also offers affordable insurance coverage to South Dakota drivers at an average cost of $2,249 a year or $187 per month.